laineycreighton/css-cheatsheet/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory and install the required dependencies using `npm install` and `npm run build`.
-3. Launch the application with `npm run start` and access it through your preferred web browser.
+3. Launch the application with `npm run dev` and access it through your preferred web browser.
 <br>

 ## Deployment